• Skip to primary navigation

 The name comes from the letter "C" shape appearance of a very large isthmus in the pulp chamber floor when viewed from above.
 This isthmus or groove

-Filed Under: Atypical canal configurations, Dental operating microscope (D.O.M.) assisted R.C.T., Pulp stones (denticles), 'C' shaped canal system, D.O.M. versus partially calcified systems Tagged With: c shape root canal, dental operating microscope, Dental operative microscope, Root canal treatment, blockage, technical complications, isthmus, stripping, perforation
+Category icon'C' shaped canal system, Atypical canal configurations, D.O.M. versus partially calcified systems, Dental operating microscope (D.O.M.) assisted R.C.T., Pulp stones (denticles) Tag iconblockage, c shape root canal, dental operating microscope, Dental operative microscope, isthmus, perforation, Root canal treatment, stripping, technical complications

 Root canal treatment procedure on 27 taurodontia and calcified A 2016-06-07